PoC-dev/cisco-erfassung/as400/README.md

-This directory contains a text-based full-screen application derived from parts of my [AS/400 Subfile Template](https://github.com/PoC-dev/as400-sfltemplates), and the accompanying table definitions for the script one directory up.
+This directory contains text-based full-screen applications derived from parts of my [AS/400 Subfile Template](https://github.com/PoC-dev/as400-sfltemplates), and the accompanying table definitions supporting the script in the `../linux` subdirectory.

 ## License.
 This document is part of the Cisco device management solution, to be found on [GitHub](https://github.com/PoC-dev/cisco-erfassung).
 Its content is subject to the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, also known as *Attribution-ShareAlike 4.0 International*.
 The project itself is subject to the GNU Public License version 2.

 ## Introduction.
-The application collection in here is meant for
+The application collection in here is meant for supporting the functions listed in the [root directory README](../README.md).
-- maintaining a master file of Cisco components, with accompanying login credentials,
-- maintaining master files of desired software versions for said components,
-- present automatically derived inventory data,
-- show where updates are necessary through a printed report.

-Inventory data is collected through a Perl script having been tested under Linux only (because it has some external module dependencies).
+Data is collected through a Perl script having been tested under Linux only (because it has some external module dependencies).

 Please note that the AS/400 UI is currently in German language only.

 ## Preparation.
-For details regarding the handling/uploading of the files in this directory, please refer to the README of my above templates project.
+For details regarding the handling/uploading of the files in this directory, please refer to the README of my templates project mentioned above.
 You need to
 - create a library for the data: `crtlib cisco` in a 5250 session,
 - create a source physical file to contain the sources within said library: `crtsrcpf cisco/sources rcdlen(112)` in a 5250 session,
 - upload the files: `ftp as400-ip < ftpupload.txt` from your host, assumedly Linux.